PolyGram

-PolyGram N.V. was a multinational entertainment company and major music record label formerly based in the Netherlands.
+PolyGram N.V. was a multinational major music record label and entertainment company formerly based in the Netherlands.
 It was founded in 1962 as the Grammophon-Philips Group by Dutch corporation Philips and German corporation Siemens, to be a holding for their record companies, and was renamed "PolyGram" in 1972.
 The name was chosen to reflect the Siemens interest Polydor Records and the Philips interest Phonogram Records.
 The company traced its origins through Deutsche Grammophon back to the inventor of the flat disc gramophone, Emil Berliner.

 Later on, PolyGram expanded into the largest global entertainment company, creating film and television divisions.
 In May 1998, it was sold to the alcoholic distiller Seagram which owned film, television and music company Universal Studios.
-PolyGram was thereby folded into Universal Music Group, and PolyGram Filmed Entertainment was folded into Universal Pictures, which had been both Seagram successors of MCA Inc. When the newly formed entertainment division of Seagram faced financial difficulties, it was sold to Vivendi, and MCA became known as Universal Studios, as Seagram ceased to exist.
+PolyGram's music operations were thereby folded into Universal Music Group, and its film and television operations were folded into Universal Pictures, which had been both Seagram successors of MCA Inc. When the newly formed entertainment division of Seagram faced financial difficulties, it was sold to Vivendi, and MCA became known as Universal Studios, as Seagram ceased to exist.
 Vivendi remains the majority owner of the Universal Music Group (while the film and television division was sold to NBCUniversal) until 2021.
 In February 2017, UMG revived the company under the name of PolyGram Entertainment, which currently serves as their film and television division.

 History

 Hollandsche Decca Distributie (HDD), 1929–1950

 In 1929, Decca Records (London) licensed record shop owner H.W.
 Van Zoelen as a distributor in the Netherlands.
 By 1931, his company Hollandsche Decca Distributie (HDD) had become exclusive Decca distributor for all of the Netherlands and its colonies.
 Over the course of the 1930s, HDD put together its own facilities for A&R, recording, and manufacturing.

 HDD was commercially successful during World War II because of the absence of American and British competition.
 Van Zoelen wanted to sell to Philips so that HDD would have sufficient financial backing when their major competitors returned after the war.
 This led Philips to purchase HDD in 1942.

-In the mid 20th century, the majority of large recording companies manufactured both gramophones and records; Philips CEO Anton Philips noted the risk in creating gramophones without an interest in music recording and record manufacture, and that Radio Corporation of America (RCA) had merged with the Victor Talking Machine Company in 1929 for this reason.
+In the mid-20th century, the majority of large recording companies manufactured both gramophones and records; Philips CEO Anton Philips noted the risk in creating gramophones without an interest in music recording and record manufacture, and that Radio Corporation of America (RCA) had merged with the Victor Talking Machine Company in 1929 for this reason.
 Philips' labs were developing magnetic tape and LPs, and they could support eventual new formats, although other record companies were notably unenthusiastic about experimenting with new formats.

 After the war, Philips built a large factory in Doetinchem to produce 78 rpm records.
 Recording took place in Hilversum, whereas development took place in Eindhoven.